-Whether the proposed land use will have an adverse The potential for cumulative effects i No greater effects are expected cumulative effect on the surrounding area. facility being closer to residential properties along Gallipoli Road from this location compared other compared Option 3. locations in the Park.
+Whether the proposed land use will have an adverse cumulative effect on the surrounding area.
 In assessing the appropriateness of allowing a land use to be located in an area or an increase in the scale and intensity of a land use, consideration will be given to the presence of land uses already located in an area and on the site, and their effect on the surrounding environment.
 Of particular concern is the cumulative effect of locating a land use on a site adjacent to or already accommodating land uses that may generate adverse effects.
-Whether the proposed land use will exacerbate any existing The proposed location may avoid The proposed location may avoid The proposed location is likely to hazard control works in the zone. flow on effects of the removal and flow on effects of the removal and require the removal of subsequent disposal of subsequent disposal of contaminated soil/rubble and contaminated soil/rubble contaminated soil/rubble subsequent disposal elsewhere elsewhere. elsewhere. increasing the environmental footprint, utilising landfill capacity and increasing cost.
+The potential for cumulative effects i facility being closer to residential pro compared Option 3. s greater owing to the location of the perties along Gallipoli Road No greater effects are expected from this location compared other locations in the Park.
+Whether the proposed land use will exacerbate any existing hazard control works in the zone.
+The proposed location may avoid flow on effects of the removal and subsequent disposal of contaminated soil/rubble elsewhere.
+The proposed location may avoid flow on effects of the removal and subsequent disposal of contaminated soil/rubble elsewhere.
+The proposed location is likely to require the removal of contaminated soil/rubble and subsequent disposal elsewhere increasing the environmental footprint, utilising landfill capacity and increasing cost.